Jubatian/cuzebox/README.rst

 - F2: Toggle "small" display (faster, but more blurry if resized)
 - F3: Toggle debug informations (slightly faster with them off)
 - F4: Toggle frame rate limiter
+- F5: Toggle video capture (only if built in)
 - F11: Toggle full screen

 If you want to see how fast the AVR core can possibly run, turn off debug